 The Machine Information section displays system specification for the machine.

-The Dialog Handler Update section notifies for the current state of the Dialog Handlers on the machine.
-If this needs to be updated there is a warning sign that an update is available.
+The Browser Support Update section notifies for the current state for browser support on the machine.
+If this needs to be updated, a warning sign notifies an update is available.

 The Browser Information section displays all installed browsers on the execution machine along with their calibration state.
 All installed browsers on the remote machine could be calibrated or restored to default settings from the provided buttons - Calibrate and Restore.